DecLearn/declearn/README.md

 ### Support for GPU acceleration

-TL;DR: GPU acceleration is natively available and active for model frameworks that support it, without any adaptation to your code.
+TL;DR: GPU acceleration is natively available in `declearn` for model frameworks that support it, with one line of code and without changing your original model.

 Details:

-Most machine learning frameworks enable accelerating computations by using computational devices other than CPU.
-This is notably the case of Tensorflow and Torch, which are both interfaced in declearn.
+Most machine learning frameworks, including Tensorflow and Torch, enable accelerating computations by using computational devices other than CPU.
+`declearn` interfaces supported frameworks to be able to set a device policy in a single line of code, accross frameworks.

-declearn internalizes the framework-specific code adaptations to place the data, model weights and computations on such a device. declearn provides with a simple API to define a global policy as to the kind of device to use.
-At the moment, this enables using a single GPU to accelerate computations, or forcing the use of a CPU.
+`declearn` internalizes the framework-specific code adaptations to place the data, model weights and computations on such a device. `declearn` provides with a simple API to define a global device policy.
+This enables using a single GPU to accelerate computations, or forcing the use of a CPU.

 By default, the policy is set to use the first available GPU, and otherwise use the CPU, with a warning that can safely be ignored.

-Setting the device policy to be used can be done with a single line of code in the script run locally, either as a client or as a server (since that policy is merely local and is not synchronized between federated learninng participants).
+Setting the device policy to be used can be done in local scripts, either as a client or as a server.
+Device policy is local and is not synchronized between federated learninng participants.

-Here are some examples of that line of code:
+Here are some examples of the one-liner used:
 ```python
 declearn.utils.set_device_policy(gpu=False)  # disable GPU use
 declearn.utils.set_device_policy(gpu=True)  # use any available GPU